butttcoin/v1_snapshot/README.md

 This document describes how the ButtCoin will be distributed

+- The file: account2.csv is the full list of token holders

 -Anyone who holds more than 100 tokens should be given the new version tokens automatically, as long as it doesn't cost more than $100 for an airdrop.
 Any remainder will be given an option for a self-drop.